ioccc-src/winner/faq.md

 In some cases we replaced the original code with code that works for modern systems but one can view the original code in the `.orig.c` files (sometimes the original code is also in the directory as a `winner.alt.c` or `prog.alt.c`).
+Some entries should not have modern system versions replaced.
+See below.

+## Q: I can't get some entries to work in 64-bit systems that don't support 32-bit!

+Unfortunately some older entries are non-portable and require 32-bit support of 32-bit binaries.
+A problem system here is macOS Catalina (10.15) as as of that version macOS no longer supports 32-bit binaries.

+There are numerous example entries that require 32-bit binaries.
+We have tried to note these in both the respective Makefiles and README.md files but it is possible that some were missed.
+These entries are very likely in the [bugs.md](/bugs.md) file and we welcome any help in making an alternate version for 64-bit systems.
+Many were fixed to work with modern systems but some are supposed to only work with 32-bit systems so any updated version of these entries should be an alternate version.

+## Q: Under macOS I can't compile some entries and/or they don't work right.
+Why?

+If the entry requires gcc and you did not explicitly install gcc in macOS you will not be able to run or use these entries.
+This is because macOS gcc is actually clang, even `/usr/bin/gcc`.

+## Q: I can't get XYZZY entry to compile with clang.
+What can I do?

+Although we have fixed numerous entries to work with clang (sometimes in an alt version but usually in the program itself) there are some that simply cannot be fixed or if they are fixable they have not yet been fixed (we are working on this but other things have to be done too and all on free time).

+This is because clang has some defects where the args of main() are required to be a specific type and some versions of clang allow only 1, 2 or 3 args, not 4, to main().
+In the case of types of args many were changed to the right type and then what was main() became another function of the original main() type.

+At the same time some entries are not designed to work with clang.
+There might be alternate code added at some point but as above this depends on free time and other things that have to be done plus remembering to do it.

 ## Q: After running a program my terminal is all messed up!
 How do I restore my terminal?